khokanuzzaman/react-native-zero-permission-picker/TEST_RESULTS.md

 **✅ PROJECT IS PRODUCTION READY**

-The `react-native-zero-permission-picker` package has been successfully built, compiled, and verified.
+The `react-native-files-picker` package has been successfully built, compiled, and verified.
 All TypeScript files compile correctly, type definitions are generated, and the package is ready for:

 - ✅ Integration into React Native applications
 - ✅ npm registry publication